mikemiksch/seattle-201d16/class-09-css_wireframe_part_1/lab/README.md

 - Apply a similar style to the **sales.html** page.

-	### Stretch Goals (Not required!
+## Stretch Goals (Not required!
 Do either one, both, or neither)

 - Give your input form functionality to update the data for a location that is already in the table.
 This is going to require some additional pieces, such as:
 	- Some kind of `if` statement to test whether the inputted cookie stand location name matches one that is already in the table (or other mechanism to indicate which location to update)
 	- The new input numbers need to be run through the calculation methods as with the original creation of the instances

-- Make a style guide, using [this one that a team Brian was on made for Everlast](http://everlast.com/style-guide) as a model.
+- Make a style guide, using [this one that a team another instructor was on made for Everlast](http://everlast.com/style-guide) as a model.

 - Make two additional pages:
 	- Mock up an order form that would be public facing (**store.html**) so that visitors to the website can order salmon cookies and swag.
 That form would need to receive all of the things you'd expect on an order form: name, address, payment info, products to order, quantities, special instructions, and so on.